keras-team/keras-io/templates/api/keras_nlp/models/index.md

 ## Backbone presets

-The following preset IDs correspond to a configuration, weights and vocabulary for a model **backbone**.
+The following preset names correspond to a configuration, weights and vocabulary for a model **backbone**.
 These presets are not inference-ready, and must be fine-tuned for a given task!

-IDs below can be used with any `from_preset()` constructor for a given model.
+The names below can be used with any `from_preset()` constructor for a given model.

 ```python
 classifier = keras_nlp.models.BertClassifier.from_preset("bert_tiny_en_uncased")